rhngla/rhngla.github.io/_posts/2018-03-22-Setup-for-ML.md

 Fix:
  - Choose the NVIDIA driver from `Applications->Additional Drivers`, and restart.
 Computer then boots smoothly into the OS.

-Notes: NVIDIA version 384.111 is the latest supported driver on the official Ubuntu package archive - and is the one that works for the remainder of the setup.
-If the default nouveau driver was correclty replaced through `Additional Drivers`, the following command will produce an empty result:
+Notes: NVIDIA version 384.111 is the latest supported driver on the official Ubuntu package archive as of 3/22/2018.
+If the default nouveau driver is correctly replaced through `Additional Drivers`, the following command will produce an empty result:
 {% highlight bash %}
 lsmod | grep nouveau
 {% endhighlight %}